Browse Health Information

 After the procedure

 - Infection in your chest near the pacemaker.
-An infection might happen about 1 time out of 100.
-This means that about 99 times out of 100 there is no infection.footnote 2
+An infection might happen about 1 to 5 times out of 100.
+This means that about 95 to 99 times out of 100 there is no infection.footnote 1

 - Device problems that need another procedure to fix them.
 For example, this might happen if a pacemaker lead breaks or a lead moves out of place.